How do I schedule an event? Expand

 Can I have a table for my event being held outside?
 Expand

-Conference & Event Services does not provide any equipment for outdoor events, except for paying vendors.
+Conference & Event Services (CES) does not provide any equipment for outdoor events, except for paying vendors.
 Student groups should plan to bring their own table and chairs.
-If you need equipment you can rent from local rental vendors.
+If you need equipment you can rent from your on-campus provider, Conference & Event Services.
+If we are unable to accomodate your request, you can rent from commerical rental compaines.
 CES can supply you with a list of vendors to contact.

 How do I obtain a grill permit for outside events?
 Expand